htcondor/htcondor/docs/users-manual/submitting-a-job.rst

     cannot be created, then job submission fails.

-    This job submission failure avoids having the job run to completion, only to be unable to transfer the job’s output due to permission errors.
+    This job submission failure avoids having the job run to completion, only to be unable to transfer the job's output due to permission errors.

  Error When Transferring Files from Execute Machine to Submit Machine